 You need more than just navigation on the home page that’s visible before scrolling.
 What is sometimes called “above the fold” (an old newspaper reference) is actually prime real estate for SEO.
 Leaving it without a layer of text is a critical mistake.
 It’s one that I made and I’m still paying for as I write this post.
 My rankings for almost every keyword phrase I target dropped when I went live with my redesign.
 Adding text to the home page has helped get my rankings closer to where they were before, but there is still a ways to go before my SERP rankings are back to where they need to be.
 Maybe by the time you read this the video background will be taking up less than 100% of the screen on the home page.

-I learned how to do a video background that’s responsive.
+I learned how to do a full screen video background that’s responsive.
 I also learned a few new CSS animation tricks with the timing of opacity, movement and delays.
 And of course the most important lesson I learned is not to make a text light homepage above the fold.